RobotoRaccoon/CommandHelperScripts/README.md

 #### Shops
 Creates a system for purchasing shop teleports, not actual shops.
 To be used in conjunction with a plugin like SignShop or ChestShop.
 Shops require a daily fee to operate, defaulting to $25/day.

+#### Staff Kit
+Quick and easy script to save and load complete loadouts, including the armor slots.

 ## Misc.
 Functions
 These may come one day, but for now they're just stubbed
 * **_error**: Calls a die() and displays a red error message to the user.